openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/03-autoscale-intro.md

 and down within a specified min and max boundary based on the container metrics such as cpu and memory consumption.
-In that case, if there is a surge of users visiting the CoolStore online shop due to holiday season coming up or a good deal on a product, OpenShift would automatically add more pods to handle the increase load on the application and after the load goes, the application is automatically scaled down to free up compute resources.
+In that case, if there is a surge of users visiting the CoolStore online shop due to holiday season coming up or a good deal on a product, OpenShift would automatically add more pods to handle the increased load on the application and after the load goes, the application is automatically scaled down to free up compute resources.

 In order the define auto-scaling for a pod, we should first define how much cpu and memory a pod is